ESC18/PlanetAgeCalculator/README.md

 * Bootstrap
 * Google fonts (remove fonts stylesheet in order for this to be optional).
 -->
+## IMPORTANT:
+This site currently works via utilization of Datetime, which enables the user to enter their birthday or a specific date and it will output the proper age for the user.
+This also allows for a more accurate result.
+Naturally though, it is a lot more difficult to test and use Jest for this project since the data values are constantly changing.
+So if you want to checkout the project on the older system where you manually enter your age, the commit is: "bb1dcd5"
+For that system, tests are more detailed, and there is cleaner code; I was forced to move things to weird locations due to Jest having a lot of issues with the DOM.

 ## Description of Application:
 This website was built for the purpose of creating and working with TDD via Jest at Epicodus.
 It takes in 2-3 user inputs (1 to 2 numbers, and a planet selection) and displays to the user their age if they lived on said selected planet.
-You can also enter a second number (that being a past age) and it will subtract the past age from your current age to determine
+You can also enter a second number (that being a past age) and it will subtract the past age from your current age to determine the amount of time between the two dates on varying planets.

 ## Setup and installation requirements/guide:
 1. Clone the repository _"PlanetAgeCalculator"_ to your device through this link: https://github.com/ESC18/PlanetAgeCalculator